An Information Theoretic Analysis of Sequential Decision-Making: Introduction

 \section{Introduction}

-We provide an information theoretic analysis of sequential decision-making.
-In many decision problems it is important to make decisions as fast as possible and at the same time with a given reliability.
-In this regard, e.g., consider information processing in living organisms.
-Cells decide about their fate, e.g., if they differentiate, proliferate, or die, based on noisy observations.
-Reducing decision times can enhance the capability of a microorganism to adapt to the environment~\cite{strong1998adaptation}.
-The fundamental trade-off in living organisms between the reliability of a decision and the time to make a decision can be modeled as an optimization problem in the area of decision theory.
-Information theory already provides an understanding of some processes in biology \cite{Dubuis08102013}.
-This motivates us to study sequential decision-making by information theoretic measures.

-Mathematically, the above problem has been first studied in the seminal work by A.\ Wald who introduced a sequential probability ratio test to enable fast decisions between two possible hypotheses \cite{Wald1945}.
+In many decision problems it is important to make decisions as fast as possible but with a given reliability.
+This problem has been first studied by A.\ Wald who introduced a sequential probability ratio test to enable fast decisions between two possible hypotheses \cite{Wald1945}.
 For independent and identically distributed observations this test yields the minimum mean decision time for a decision with a given probability of error \cite{wald1948optimum}.
-The test accumulates the likelihood ratio given by the sequence of observations and decides as soon as this cumulative likelihood ratio reaches a given threshold which depends on the required reliability of the decision.
-The decision time is a random variable that depends on the actual observation sequence.
-Wald's test is an important application of an erasure test where the observer can decide to take additional observations.
-Since there is cost associated with the observation process it is desirable to minimize the number of observations.
-The Wald sequential test minimizes the expected cost at every time instant $k$ \cite[Ch.~6]{Melsa1978}.
+The test accumulates the likelihood ratio given by the sequence of time discrete observations.
+The decision for one of the hypotheses is made as soon as the cumulative likelihood ratio reaches a given threshold which depends on the required decision reliability.
+The Wald test therefore corresponds to a first-passage problem with two absorbing boundaries in discrete time.
+The key characteristics of the Wald sequential test is that its termination time is a random quantity that depends on the actual realization of the random sequence of observations.\looseness-1

-While Wald's test -- and more general sequential decision-making -- has found widespread application, there is to the best of our knowledge no analysis of the test in terms of information theoretic measures.
-However, to understand decision-making in information processing systems like biological systems an information theoretic understanding of sequential decision-making is crucial.
-In this regard, several questions arise: 1)~What are suitable information measures that enable to characterize the sequential decision-making process, especially with respect to the fact that the termination time of the test depends on actual realizations of the observation processes and not on process averages?
-2)~How is the optimality of the Wald test, which leads to the minimum mean decision time, reflected in terms of relations between information measures?
-3)~How does the mutual information between the binary variable to be tested and the decision variable of the Wald test evolve during the decision process?